MicrosoftDocs/learn/learn-pr/wwl-azure/azure-active-directory/includes/7-azure-ad-built-in-roles.md

  -  **Update** sensitive properties for all users.
 For more information, see Who can perform sensitive actions.
  -  **Create** and **manage** support tickets in Azure and the Microsoft 365 admin center.

-Users with this role can't do the following
+Users with this role can't do the following tasks:

  -  Can't manage per-user MFA in the legacy MFA management portal.
 The same functions can be accomplished using the Set-MsolUser commandlet Azure AD PowerShell module.